 - On the seafront in the old town: La Marina and El Madrid (good menus del dia, great value for money).

 - In the town centre, Tres14 on Calle Colón near the tourist office is excellent.
 Their cooking style is ‘cuina de barco’ (shipboard cooking), trying to recreate the way arroz would have been cooked at sea back in the day.
-The ship’s cook would have taken a sack of rice on board and cooked it with whatever fish or seafood the crew caught on the day.
+The ship’s cook would have taken a sack of rice on board and prepared it with whatever fish or seafood the crew caught on the day.

 Tres 14 cook and serve their rice in deeper pans than the traditional shallow paelleras, designed so the stock wouldn’t spill over the sides in the galley of a fishing boat bobbing up and down in a rough sea.